Ascent Of The Amazon Logo

 The kindness of strangers

-August 15, 2016 by Pete
+August 15, 2016 by Casey

 As we walked along the seemingly endless open sandy roads, we could see the shadow of a solitary cloud on the road in front and prayed it would give us a few minutes shade and relief from scorching midday sun, but it passed across ahead of us, teasing us before we managed to reach it. … Read more »